Astrothedreamkeeper/Astrothedreamkeeper/README.md

 One day at daycare, I was walking down the halls looking for a comfortable place to rest, but suddenly I heard soft whispers and the sound of tears.
 So I headed towards the source of the noise until I saw Squirm.
 He was crying, but this time it seemed sadder than usual.
 It was as if Brightney had taken him away from the book group.
 I sat next to him and read him a short story.
 And when I turned around to see him, he had fallen asleep.
 "Goodnight, Squirm.
 I know it's not your fault and that you can't help it.
 Please don't cry..."

+i enjoye the mains toons reunion actually we can pass time together even if it in obligation , I like them actually. right zfters reunion we often Go picnic,Or oderes sometimes while chit chatting .. of course i dont talk often i prefer lisning.!
+![Mains toons]